Nick Fradiani: 2015–2017: Hurricane

-2017–present: Where We Left Off
+2017–2019: Where We Left Off

 After parting ways with Big Machine, Fradiani began work on a new EP, Where We Left Off, which was released on October 13, 2017.
 A return to a more organic style, the six-song EP was written entirely with Beach Avenue lead guitarist Nick Abraham.
 Two additional Connecticut singer-songwriters, Stephen Kellogg and Coley O'Toole, also collaborated on the tracks "I'll Wait for You" and "Run Away," respectively.
 Of making the EP, Fradiani said: " I wrote everything, co-produced everything, and I think you can really hear me in the music, it's a little more organic sounding.
 We tried to use a lot of real stringed instruments and played everything, and it was a cool experience."

 The lead single for the EP was "I'll Wait for You," of which Pop, Rinse, Repeat said: "If you're not tapping your foot along with him by about 12 seconds, I don't know if there's hope for you in the happiness department."
 On May 4, 2018, Fradiani released an acoustic version of the EP's third track, "Scared," rearranged with Eric Donnelly from The Alternate Routes.
 Fradiani had co-headlined a tour with The Alternate Routes during the summer and fall of 2017.
 In October 2019, Fradiani portrayed Lorenzo Anello in the national tour of A Bronx Tale.

+2022-present: A Beautiful Noise

-In June 2022, Nick portrayed Neil Diamond – Then, in the pre-Broadway tryout of A Beautiful Noise as the alternate.
-The show transferred to Broadway in November 2022 and is currently playing the Broadhurst Theater.
-Nick performed on Wednesday evenings and also fills in on other days when Will Swenson is out sick.
-On October 31, Fradiani took over the role full-time, doing all eight shows a week.
+In June 2022, Fradiani portrayed Neil Diamond – Then, in the pre-Broadway tryout of A Beautiful Noise as the alternate.
+In November 2022, the show moved to Broadway at the Broadhurst Theater.
+Fradiani initially performed on Wednesday evenings, as well as filling in when Will Swenson was out sick.
+On October 31, 2023, Fradiani took over the role full-time, doing all eight shows a week.
+The show closed on Broadway on June 30, 2024.

+The North American tour of the show opened on September 21, 2024 at the Providence Performing Arts Center in Providence, RI, with Fradiani continuing in the lead role of Neil Diamond-Then.
+During the tour, he celebrated his 1,000th show as Neil Diamond.
+The final show of the tour will be on July 12, 2026.